environet/environet/README.md

 ## Running a configuration

-Run `./environet plugin run [configuration name]` to run an uploader plugin configuration.
+Run `./environet data plugin run [configuration name]` to run an uploader plugin configuration.
 (If you want to run regularly, you should set up a cron job to execute this command at regular intervals.)

 ## SSL key pair generation tool
 To generate an ssl key pair, you can run the command `./environet data tool keygen`.